visforvali/eng201-oer/_pages/syllabus.md

 # Grading Breakdown 💯

 > ##### Note
-> For a full description of written work, the alt-grading system, and participation and attendance policy, click the descriptions linked below or check out the full [Alt-Grading System](/eng201-oer/_pages/alt-grading) page.
+> For a full description of written work, the alt-grading system, and participation and attendance policy, click the descriptions linked below or check out the full [Alt-Grading System](../alt-grading) page.
-{: .block-warning }
+{: .block-tip }

 Participation | 40% | [[description](#)]
 High-Stakes Writing | 40% | [[description](#)]